Zavala County DWI Court Process

 The Court Process Timeline

-The DUI court process in Zavala County, like in most jurisdictions, generally follows these steps:
+The typical DUI court process in Zavala County, like in other Texas counties, generally follows these stages:

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first official appearance in court.
-It typically happens within a few weeks of your arrest.
-The specific timeframe can vary, so pay close attention to the date listed on your citation.
+- When it happens: The arraignment is your first official court appearance and typically occurs within a few weeks of your arrest.
+The exact date and time will be listed on your citation.

-No Contest (Nolo Contendere): Not admitting guilt but acknowledging that the prosecution has enough evidence to convict you.
-This plea is treated similarly to a guilty plea for sentencing purposes but may have different implications in civil lawsuits.
+- No Contest: Not admitting guilt but acknowledging that the prosecution has enough evidence to convict you.
+A plea of no contest is often treated the same as a guilty plea for sentencing purposes.

 2. Pre-Trial Hearings